philipbrown/signature-php/README.md

 Signplz is a HMAC-SHA authentication implementation for PHP.
 It is basically just a port of [Signature](https://github.com/mloughran/signature) by [@mloughran](https://github.com/mloughran).

 ## Why Signplz?
-There are a few different options for authenticating an API.
-HTTP Basic Auth is a common choice but has [security issues](http://swaggadocio.com/post/48223179207/why-the-hell-does-your-api-still-use-http-basic-auth).
-Using OAuth can massively over-complicate things if all you really need is the ```client_credential``` grant.

 Signplz allows you to implement very simple key / secret authentication for your API using hashed signatures.

 ##Installation